The term ‘pollution’ is a negative term we frequently hear used by the media and those in our community.

 The Great Smog is another air pollution-related event that happened in London when the deadly pollutants from coal-burning hung over the city and killed around 4,000 people.
 It also caused an incredible rise in cancer.

 In addition, the World Health Organization (WHO) lists air pollution as one of the world’s greatest killers.
 Even in the United States, it is estimated that around 41,000 people a year die due to air pollution.

 Aside from death, there are also thousands of more cases of people having respiratory problems thanks to air pollution.
 When not carefully monitored, air pollution can have a dramatic effect on your health and well being.

-We have a full page dedicated to this very topic that shows you what to look for when buying an air cleaner with a permanent filter.
+We have a dedicated page on our site that shows you what to look for when buying an air cleaner with a permanent filter.
 Take a look at our air purifier with washable and reusable filter reviews guide to find out more about these devices.

 These types of air purifiers are great at keeping you safe from indoor air pollution and don’t require costly filter replacements.
 It’s a win-win situation all around.

 We also have a comprehensive guide that shows you what to look for in a top ionic air purifier for your home.
 This alternate type of device can drastically help improve the air quality within your home and help prevent the damaging health effects caused by air pollution.